johanna-einsiedler/algorithmic.care/website/docs/prediction.md

 # The Study

-Amanda and Johanna both did a 35 day self-experiment: every day they would (1) take two muscle measurements (see <a href='/protocol#muscle-data-measurement-protocol'>protocol</a>)  - one in the morning after waking up, one in the evening before going to bed and (2) fill out a questionnaire (see <a href='/protocol#survey'>survey</a>).
+To test (or maybe rather get some first impression), whether it is possible to predict **subjective** experiences of fatigue, for 35 days we (1) took two muscle measurements (see <a href='/protocol#muscle-data-measurement-protocol'>protocol</a>)  - one in the morning after waking up, one in the evening before going to bed and (2) filled out a questionnaire (see <a href='/protocol#survey'>survey</a>).

-Based on this we sought to understand our own bodies better and try to see whether we can predict days of rest.
+We had three main outcomes of interest:
+- **Overall fatigue** [1-7]: Experienced level of fatigue throughout a day.
+Did we feel tired and worn out?
+Or rather energetic and motviated?
+- **Muscle soreness**[1-7]: Experienced level of muscle soreness throughout a day across the body.
+Were there any muscles that felt stiff or aching?
+Or did they rather feel 'fresh'?
+Supposed to relate to the physiological concept of peripheral muscle weakness (peripheral fatigue) (see <a href='http://127.0.0.1:3000/research#characterization-of-muscle-fatigue'> Davis, 1999 </a>).
+- **Muscle tiredness**[1-7]: Experienced level of muscle tiredness throught a day across the body.
+How 'worn out' did your muscle feel, how much willpower did you need to move?
+Supposed to relate to the physiological concept of central nervous system muscle fatigue  (see <a href='http://127.0.0.1:3000/research#characterization-of-muscle-fatigue'> Davis, 1999 </a>).

 For the remainder you can pick a person whose data you want to explore:
 ```js